 Uncovering Hidden Kotlin Architectural Pitfalls

 Kotlin has transformed modern development with its promise of safety, conciseness, and interoperability.
 However, even in well-intentioned projects, missteps in kotlin architecture can turn expressive features into hidden pitfalls.
-Features that allow for elegant solutions can, when misapplied, create architectural debt that remains invisible during the initial development phase.
+Features that allow for elegant solutions can, when misapplied, create “architectural debt” that remains invisible during the initial development phase.

 Junior and mid-level developers, in their pursuit of idiomatic code, often fall into traps that compromise long-term maintainability.
 This deep dive analyzes three critical areas where Kotlin development frequently goes wrong: generic over-abstraction, coroutine scope mismanagement, and the erosion of readability through scope function abuse